 In order to keep your joints and muscles happy, there are three key areas flexibility exercises should focus on.

 - soft tissues (muscle release via foam rolling)

 - stabilising (strengthening)

-Mobility is an often forgotten aspect of training but with regular foam rolling, stretching and stabilisation you can make quick and long lasting gains in your movement, which will help to fight off injury and make it easier to achieve your fitness goals.
-If you would like some extra help with mobility or a personalised warm up program you can contact via the channels below:
+Mobility is an often forgotten aspect of training but with regular foam rolling, stretching and stabilisation you can make quick and long-lasting gains in your movement, which will help to fight off injury and make it easier to achieve your fitness goals.
+If you would like some extra help with mobility or a personalised warm-up program you can contact me via the channels below: